Another Big Update to Microsoft Teams: Integration with LinkedIn

 The new, groundbreaking integration?
 LinkedIn.

-Yes, believe it or not, Microsoft has owned the business-oriented social network since 2016.
+Yes, believe it or not, Microsoft Teams Keeps Getting Better with the acquisition of the business-oriented social network since 2016.

 Up until now, LinkedIn has stayed pretty much independent from other Microsoft products (at least as far as end users can see).
 But starting soon, Microsoft is bringing some deeper integrations between the social network and at least one of its popular office apps.